Westwood Manor (18CH621)

 A total of 7,009 artifacts are present in the collection.

-Ceramics in the Westwood collection amounted to 1,977 fragments, including tin-glazed earthenwares,
+Ceramics in the Westwood Manor collection amount to 1,977 fragments, including tin-glazed earthenwares,

-North Devon gravel-tempered wares, North Devon Sgraffito, Staffordshire Slipware, Manganese Mottled,
+North Devon gravel-tempered wares, North Devon Sgraffito ware, Staffordshire Slipware, Manganese Mottled ware,

-Buckley, Rhenish blue and gray stonewares, Hohr stonewares, English brown stoneware, Nottingham stoneware,
+Buckley ware, Rhenish blue and gray stonewares, Hohr stoneware, English brown stoneware, Nottingham stoneware,

 white salt-glazed stoneware, and porcelain.
 Ten refined earthenware ceramics, including cream-colored ware,